Skip to main content

 STEP 9

-2. Position the block toward the opposite side of the street.
+2. Position the block on the other side of the street.

 PC Copy Group